Grades Nine and Ten

 Our approach to teaching the classical tradition in the humanities prompts students to understand historical perspectives, to think critically, to delve deeply, to master the use of primary texts, and to hone interpretive powers.
 Boston University Academy students learn how to question what they read; how to craft a well-reasoned argument; and how to appreciate the connections of literature, political theory, philosophy, religion, science, and history.
 Classes focus on the debate of “why” and “how.”

 Grades Eleven and Twelve

 - All upperclassmen continue to take courses offered in the Academy building in addition to enrolling in courses at Boston University.

 - Students can pick from more than 2,000 BU courses including 20+ languages.

-	- Juniors typically enroll in biology and a modern language class at the University, while seniors’ selections vary widely.
+- Juniors typically enroll in a science and a modern language class at the University, while seniors’ selections vary widely.

 - All University courses are taken for credit with Boston University faculty and students.

 - Most students earn as many as 48 college credits (the equivalent of 12 college courses or 1½ years) prior to graduating.

 - Course credits may be transferred at the discretion of the college to which a student matriculates.